vacu9708/Study-records/Etc/Automatic memory management/readme.md

 # Automatic memory management
-Manually managing memory turned out to be too difficult.
+Manually managing memory is the fastest and efficient but it turned out to be too difficult.
 That is why the automatic memory management appeared.<br>
 ### How it works?
 Automatic memory management is performed through the concept **"reachability"**.
 The reachability means that a piece of allocated memory can be reached and used.<br>
 If an object no longer has any reference to it, it means the object is a waste of memory and should be deleted.<br>